BrewPi/brewpi-developerdocs/source/brewpi-embedded.rst

 By using a write-mask command, parts of the block can be selectively updated.
 In particular, the step should not be changed, so the mask 0x0F should be used for the first byte.

+PersistChangeValue
+^^^^^^^^^^^^^^^^^^
+This is a 2-byte value that is stored in memory, and persisted to eeprom when the difference between the current value and the last value stored is greater than a threshold.

+    type: 0x09
+    bytes 0-1: 16-bit value (big-endian) This is the initial value. bytes 2-3: 16 bit threshold (bit-endian) for saving changes

+Reading and writing are done on a 2-byte big endian value which sets the current value.
+If the current value is more than the threshold difference from the last persisted value,

 Designing New Objects